jugyo/everclip/README.md

 EverClip
 ========

-EverClip is a Clipboard logger.
+EverClip is a Clipboard logger that have Web UI.

 Usage
 -----